theMoro/dcase25task4/README.md

 The system uses a novel **Soundbeam** conditioning mechanism that enables the separator to leverage embeddings from a pre-trained sound event detection model to guide source separation.

+## Current State of Repository

+- The training code is fully functional and should allow reproduction of all results in the paper.
+- The evaluation / test code is not functional yet, will be fixed next week.
+- The pre-trained checkpoints will be made available next week as well.

 ## Method

 ![Architecture](imgs/figure1.png)